 The Compliance Certification Board (CCB)® has approved this event for up to 19.2 Non-Live CCB CEUs.
 Continuing Education Units are awarded based on individual attendance records.
 Granting of prior approval in no way constitutes endorsement by CCB of this event content or of the event sponsor.

 This program has been approved for 16 continuing education units for use in fulfilling the continuing education requirements for the American Health Information Management Association (AHIMA).
 Granting prior approval from AHIMA does not constitute endorsement of the program content or its program sponsor.

-Pending approval for 16 On-Demand CLE credits from the Minnesota State Board of Continuing Legal Education.
+This program has been approved for 15 On-Demand CLE credits from the Minnesota State Board of Continuing Legal Education.
 A lawyer may claim up to 15 hours of credit within the 45 hour CLE period for on-demand courses.

 - Understand how healthcare organizations and programs are structured, financed, and managed